-- (a) Daily consumption of 700 L/p/day; - (b) Peaking factor of up to 4.0 (Queenstown), 6.6 (Rest of District); - (c) Firefighting demands as specified in SNZ PAS 4509; - (d) The network should be designed to maintain appropriate nominated pressures for both peak demand (average daily demand in L/s x peaking factor) and firefighting demand scenarios.
+- (a) Daily consumption of 700 L/person/day (occupancy per residence = 3 people); - (b) Peak hour factor of up to 4.0 (Queenstown), 6.6 (Rest of District); - (c) Firefighting demands as specified in SNZ PAS 4509; - (d) The network should be designed to maintain appropriate nominated pressures for both peak demand (average daily demand in L/s x peak hour factor) and firefighting demand scenarios.
 These figures should be applied to mains of 100 mm diameter or greater.
 Mains less than 100 mm in diameter can be sized using the multiple dwellings provisions of AS/NZS 3500.1 table 3.2.